yoyz/picoloop/README.md

 - c : update to lastest psp2shell on vita
 - d : avoid an insidious graphic bug on vita on display_graphic_loadsave()
 - d : avoid a  weird behaviour in lgpt on vita with resonance which crash the app when it is tweaked
-- d : this version work on opendingux, psvita
+- d : this version work on opendingux, psvita, windows, fail on psp

 V0.76abc